paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-098-international-child-abduction-prevention-and-return.md

   (C) to address pending abduction and access cases;

-(7) the number of cases resolved without abducted children being returned to the United States from Convention countries, bilateral procedures countries, or other non-Convention countries;
+(7) the number of cases resolved without abducted children being returned to the United States from Convention countries, bilateral procedures countries, or other non-Convention countries, and number of children involved in such cases;

-(8) a list of countries that became Convention countries with respect to the United States during the preceding year; and
+(8) a list of countries that became Convention countries with respect to the United States during the preceding year;

-(9) information about efforts to seek resolution of abduction cases of children whose habitual residence is in the United States and whose abduction occurred before the Hague Abduction Convention entered into force with respect to the United States.
+(9) information about efforts to seek resolution of abduction cases of children whose habitual residence is in the United States and whose abduction occurred before the Hague Abduction Convention entered into force with respect to the United States; and

+(10) the total number of pending cases the Department of State has assigned to case officers and number of children involved for each country and as a total for all countries.

 **(c) Exceptions** Unless a left-behind parent provides written permission to the Central Authority of the United States to include personally identifiable information about the parent or the child in the Annual Report, the Annual Report may not include any personally identifiable information about any such parent, child, or party to an abduction or access case involving such parent or child.